shawea/blueGrass/README.md

 Licensed under Attribution Assurance,
 - http://opensource.org/licenses/AAL
- License is free of cost if you comply: it requires the derivatives and their derivatives attribute a link to bikesheding page and agree to loser pays legal costs, or if not licensed or as aribtrated (for violaters of the license).
+ As you know a license free of cost is not free of obligations.
+These designs require the derivatives and their derivatives attribute a link to bikesheding page and agree to loser pays legal costs, or if not licensed or as aribtrated (for violaters of the license).
 Designs that are free of cost are not free of obligations, I hope this is not news.
 If you can't agree and OK this, go away, or write us a large check for a commercial license.
 In your index.html or simlilar in view source indicate that your code is derived from http://raw.github.com/shawea/blueGrass